- Purchase the complete Expat Arrivals Lagos Guide (PDF)

 Taxis in Lagos

 Multiple taxi companies operate in Lagos; these are either metered or have fixed fares.
-Expats should negotiate the fare before entering the taxi, or make sure that the meter is working.
+Expats should negotiate the fare before entering the taxi, or ensure that the meter is turned on.
 It is possible to hail a cab from the street, although a safer option is to phone and order one ahead of time.
 Ride-hailing applications, such as Uber, are a common, user-friendly way of getting around in Lagos.

 Okadas are motorbike taxis that can carry one passenger, although it’s not unusual to see several squashed on with the driver at one time.
 They are generally cheaper than regular taxis and are one of the fastest ways of getting around Lagos.
 Travelling on an okada can be a hair-raising experience as they weave through the congested roads at high speeds, often ignoring the rules of the road.